justinmahar/SublimeCSAutocompletePlus/README.md

 ### Custom Types

 If you find yourself using a third-party library often and would like to have autocompletions for that library, you can create custom type.
 This is essentially a collection of autocomplete suggestions.
-CA+ supports jQuery out of the box, but you can always add others.
+CC+ supports jQuery out of the box, but you can always add others.
 If you do add a custom type and would like to share it, please issue a pull request and I will add it to the plugin.
 If your library is used as function, like jQuery, you can map that function's return value to a type.
 See the configuration section for how to do this.

 ### Type Hinting

 Document your code and you shall be rewarded in many ways.
 One of these way is autocompletion.
 Another of these ways is a warm, fuzzy feeling all over.

-CA+ can detect types using hints you provide it in comments.
+CC+ can detect types using hints you provide it in comments.
 You can even add method headers with hints for parameters.

 * Variable assignment type hints
-  - When you assign a variable, you can add a type hint that CA+ will use to look up the class autocompletions for you.
+  - When you assign a variable, you can add a type hint that CC+ will use to look up the class autocompletions for you.
 This type must be in square brackets, and in a single-line `#` comment on either the same line or the previous line, in the form `[TYPENAME]`.
 Other text can surround the type hint.

 ```
 	# The [String] to add type hinting for
 	myString = someObject.getSomething()

-	# Now, CA+ knows that it's a String
+	# Now, CC+ knows that it's a String
 	myString.[autocomplete]

 	# Alternate way to add type hinting